Ashwicken C of E Primary School

 In the Foundation Curriculum, a focus is also placed upon vocabulary and knowledge.
 All children receive daily explicit instruction of challenging and new vocabulary which is revisited and recorded on the working walls in the classroom.
 Pupils are encouraged to recognise the meaning of new words they encounter such as through considering context cues and exploring the morphology of words which allows for direct links to be made with spelling and grammar.
 Children also learn about the etymology of words and their relationships with other languages: this helps to promote curious learners, a respect for other cultures and consolidates long term learning.

-We have a reading specialist who supports the bottom 20% of readers as identified through a combination of York assessments and PIXL data.
+We have a reading specialist who supports the lowest 20% of readers as identified through a combination of York assessments and PIXL data.
 This ensures that each child is adequately supported with improving reading speed, accuracy or comprehension according to their individual needs.
 This intervention can take the form of tailored phonics programme, precision teaching of key words, the use of PIXL therapies and being heard read.
-This progress is them monitored and tracked through regular assessments, York and PIXL tests.
+This progress is then monitored and tracked through regular assessments, York and PIXL tests.

 Impact